mozumder/postoffice/README.md

 Postoffice is planned to be a next-generation SMTP/IMAP mail server with a friendly user interface.

-Currently Postoffice is a functional DNS origin server written in Python 3.8 and Django using Postgres as the back-end database.
+Currently Postoffice is a functional DNS authoritative server written in Python 3.8 and Django using Postgres as the back-end database.
 You can administer it from the web interface or from the command line shell:

     $ ./manage.py createdomain --email admin@example.com example.com 123.45.67.89 ns0.mynameservers.com ns1.mynameservers.com
     $ ./manage.py addhost example.com 123.45.67.89 www
     $ ./manage.py addhost -mx example.com 123.45.67.90 mail
     $ sudo ./manage.py rundnsserver --processes 4

-It even includes a DNS-over-HTTP server under the url /dns/query?dns when you run the Django web server:
+It comes with an web admin interface at under /admin, which you can run with default Django web server:

     $ ./manage.py runserver

-To make this a DNS-over-HTTPS server, just run Django through a reverse proxy HTTPS server like h2o or Nginx with a WSGI interface.
+As a bonus, it even includes a DNS-over-HTTP server under the url /dns-query?dns when you run the Django web server.
+You can even make this a DNS-over-HTTPS server if you run the web server through a reverse proxy HTTPS server like h2o or Nginx with a WSGI interface.

 ## Installation